Amalina-Hashim/chatbot_BE/README.md

 5. Make sure to replace `%PUBLIC_URL%` with the correct path to where you placed the `ChatBotWidget.js` file.

+6. If you are uploading info and generating widget from https://happy-flower-0c7eb4a00.5.azurestaticapps.net/ to use in your website project for dev purposes, contact me for more info on CORS enablement.

 ## Getting Started